AnaisBou/Unet_DeepLearningProject/README.md

 4. **GPU Limitations**:
    The training process required substantial computational power, and although the model was run on a GPU, the hardware limitations may have hindered the model’s ability to converge to more realistic outputs.
 Further tuning or a more powerful GPU might be necessary for better results.

-### Conclusion

-While the project successfully integrated the diffusion model with U-Net, the generated images do not resemble faces and appear as random pixelated noise.
-The challenges encountered include difficulties in tuning the model and training it to generate realistic images.
-The results highlight that further experimentation, such as adjusting the diffusion steps or exploring different network architectures, is needed to improve image quality and obtain meaningful results.

-### Future Work

-Several areas can be explored to improve the results:
-- **Hyperparameter Tuning**: Further experimentation with the number of diffusion steps, noise schedules, and learning rates could improve model stability and image quality.
-- **Architecture Adjustments**: Trying different U-Net variants or other neural network architectures (e.g., GANs) might be beneficial in generating clearer, more realistic images.
-- **Extended Training**: Training the model for more epochs or using a larger batch size may help in learning better representations of face images.
-- **Alternative Models**: Explore using other generative models like GANs (Generative Adversarial Networks), which are often more effective in generating high-quality images.

 ## References

 - **U-Net Paper**: [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597)